spring-guides/gs-uploading-files/README.ftl.md

 <#assign project_id="gs-uploading-files">
+This guide walks you through the process of creating a server that can receive multi-part file uploads.

 What you'll build
 -----------------

-This guide walks you through the process of creating a server that can receive multi-part file uploads.
-You will also build a simple client to upload a file.
+You will create a Spring MVC application that accepts file uploads.
+You will also build a simple client to upload a test file.

 What you'll need